Finasteride 5mg Tablets

 Effects on prostate-specific antigen (PSA) and prostate cancer detection

 No clinical benefit has yet been demonstrated in patients with prostate cancer treated with finasteride.
 Patients with BPH and elevated serum prostate specific antigen (PSA) were monitored in controlled clinical studies with serial PSAs and prostate biopsies.
-In these BPH studies, finasteride did not appear to alter the rate of prostate cancer detection, and the overall incidence of prostate cancer was not statistically different in patients treated with finasteride or placebo.
+In these BPH studies, finasteride did not appear to alter the rate of prostate cancer detection, and the overall incidence of prostate cancer was not significantly different in patients treated with finasteride or placebo.

 Finasteride causes a decrease in serum PSA concentrations by approximately 50% in patients with BPH, even in the presence of prostate cancer.
 This decrease in serum PSA levels in patients with BPH treated with finasteride should be considered when evaluating PSA data and does not rule out concomitant prostate cancer.
 This decrease is predictable over the entire range of PSA values, although it may vary in individual patients.
 In patients treated with finasteride for six months or more, PSA values should be doubled for comparison with normal ranges in untreated men.
 This adjustment preserves the sensitivity and specificity of the PSA assay and maintains its ability to detect prostate cancer.